sth/covid-19-data/README.md

 # Collected SARS-CoV-2 Timeline Data

+Current and historic data about the number of Coronavitus infections.

 ## Visualization

 Graphs of this data, showing the number of Coronavirus infections over time, can